Why do tall golfers hit it farther?

 Jorgensen.
 (There was some discussion of that model choice.
 I defend it

 below, but for now let's just accept it.)
-I have a program that
+I have a computer program that

 simulates the double pendulum model (SwingPerfect